 - a.
-A clear delineation between prior work duties and new internship responsibilities.
+A clear delineation between paid employment duties and internship responsibilities.
 Duties and responsibilities must be significantly different from those routinely done in the students' role as employee with the agency.
 The volume of responsibilities also must be reduced to reflect the internship as a learning experience rather than an ordinary workload. - b.
-Supervisors' names and titles for employment and proposed internship.
-These supervisors may not be the same person. - c.
-Provision of a field instructor with a minimum of a bachelor's degree in social work from a CSWE accredited program, who has not supervised the intern in other employment responsibilities. - d.
+Supervisor name and title for employment and proposed internship must be provided.
+The two supervisors may not be the same person. - c.
+Provision of a licensed certified social work (LCSW) instructor who has not supervised the intern in other employment responsibilities. - d.
 Identify the employment department, and the proposed internship department.
 If these departments are in separate locations, please identify. - e.
-A schedule of hours for the internship clearly delineated and separated from work hours, signed by both the employment supervisor and the proposed field instructor. - f.
+A schedule of hours for the internship clearly delineated and separated from employment work hours, signed by both the employment supervisor and the proposed field instructor. - f.
 Payment: If the agency is going to provide payment, it must be a stipend or payment outside of payment for regular employment responsibilities.